gplima89/AzureFileLifeCycleAudit/README.md

 ## Best Practices

 1. **Test in non-production** before deploying to production file shares
-2. **Use Automation Variables** for all configuration (already implemented in the script)
+2. **Use descriptive schedule names** when auditing multiple storage accounts (e.g., `Daily-Prod-Finance-Share`)
 3. **Monitor execution time** for large file shares and adjust schedules accordingly
 4. **Review audit files regularly** to ensure data is being captured correctly
 5. **Set up alerts** for failed runbook executions
-6. **Document variable values** in the variable descriptions for future reference
+6. **Document schedule parameters** in the schedule description for future reference
-7. **Use encrypted variables** if storing sensitive configuration (though storage account names are typically not sensitive)
+7. **Stagger schedules** for multiple storage accounts to avoid resource contention
+8. **Use consistent naming** for easier tracking (e.g., prefix schedules by environment or department)

 ## Cost Considerations